userutopia/alphanumeric-printer/README.md

 # alphanumeric-printer
-This is code that prints alphabets and digits consecutively on the occurence of an alphabet.
+This is a code that prints alphabets and digits consecutively on the occurence of an alphabet.